 If I invest time and effort into a new teaching approach, then learning outcomes will improve for my students.

 Despite how simple this may sound, things are rarely as easy as they seem.
 When investing, many are not comfortable making their own investment decisions.
 A similar lack of comfort is common amongst many educators when conversations about making changes to their teaching practice are explored.
 My hunch is that while the concept of buying low and selling high is fundamentally straightforward in both cases, determining what to buy when investing or which strategy to use when teaching becomes much more convoluted once you begin to dig in.

 If you’re thinking it can’t be that difficult to find a good company to invest in or an effective teaching strategy to use in the classroom, then you might want to think again.
 There are over 2,800 different companies listed on the New York Stock Exchange and over 150 teaching strategies listed on The University of North Carolina at Charlotte’s learning resource page.
 Don’t forget that there are a large number of stock markets around the globe and a wide range of other influences on student achievement that we may not even be aware of.

-In the investing world, one could invest in Apple (APPL) at about $100 a share or Microsoft (MSFT) at $50 per share, but which is the better pick?
+In the investing world, one could invest in Apple (APPL) at about 50 per share, but which is the better pick?
 Does Apple having a value double that of Microsoft make it a better pick or does Microsoft seem like a deal you can’t refuse?